brunokim/prol/docs/references.md

 ## Epilog

-I hope this repository is a nice study resource for all 4 of those interested in compilersand logic languages.
+I hope this repository is a nice study resource for all 4 of those interested in compilers and logic languages.
 Some known drawbacks:

 - Register allocation doesn't know when a variable is no longer used; sometimes it's safe to overwrite it, but currently it first stashes the variable in a safe register;
 - Struct compiling, for both "get" and "put" instructions, seems more complex than necessary;